Jerry Rescue: Hiding and Canada

 There is some contention on what happened after the four days that Jerry spent hiding in Davis's home.
 One story is that Caleb Davis put Jerry at the bottom of his cart and went out on his weekly drive to collect beef for his butcher shop.
 Although Davis was followed by other wagons that wanted to recapture Jerry and bring him back to the South to be put into slavery again, they were helped by a tollkeeper whom he had bribed a few hours earlier to pretend to be asleep.
 Some say that James Davis and Jason Hoyt actually came and collected Jerry to bring him to the next stop in his escape to Canada, and they were the ones that went through the harrowing ordeal of the wagon chase.
 Jerry was then brought to an Underground Railroad station thirty miles away in Mexico, New York.
 From Mexico, New York, he was then brought westward of Oswego until he was able to cross Lake Ontario into Canada.
-He settled in Kingston, Ontario where he worked as a cooper and carpenter.
+He settled in Kingston, Ontario, where he worked as a cooper and carpenter.

 Arrest and trial of rescue participants

 The suspects were arrested and some were tried for their actions.
 Supporters of the rescue, including U.S. Senator William H. Seward, raised funds to pay the bonds of the suspects.
 Nine others, including Loguen, were charged, but fled to Canada.
 The trials of those people who participated in the rescue were slated to occur in Albany in January 1852.
 However, the trials were repeatedly postponed.
 The first trial was postponed until June.
 This trial was then moved to October, and October's trial was then postponed until January 1853.
-In January 1853, Enoch Reed, a black man, was tried and found “not guilty” of violating the Fugitive Slave Law.
+In January 1853, Enoch Reed, a black man, was tried and found "not guilty" of violating the Fugitive Slave Law.
 Since John McReynolds had purchased Jerry in absentia, it was never determined that he had a valid and legal claim to Jerry's service.
 Consequently, Reed was not found to be in violation of the law.
 Instead, Enoch Reed was convicted for resisting a federal officer.
-Reed passed away before his appeal could be heard.
+Reed died before his appeal could be heard.
 The trials of the other rescuers resulted in William Salmon being acquitted, Ira Cobb and J.B.
 Brigham cases resulting in hung juries, and the other cases being postponed indefinitely.

 In the end, twelve men were arrested for helping out with the rescue, but only one was convicted on a minor charge.
 The court hearings ended at the end of 1853.
 However, charges against the remaining defendants were not dropped until June 1861.